jobapis/jobs-goremote/README.md

 ## Installation

-To install this package, use composer:
+You can install this package using Composer.
+From the command line, run:

 ```bash
 composer require jobapis/jobs-goremote